Utagai/spice/README.md

 [![Build Status](https://travis-ci.org/Utagai/spice.svg?branch=master)](https://travis-ci.org/Utagai/spice)

+**Note: MAL API is currently not suitable for use for an indefinite amount of time.
+Please check [MyAnimeList](https://myanimelist.net/) for more information!**

 # An Introduction

 The [Official MyAnimeList API](http://myanimelist.net/modules.php?go=api) needs lots of work and is pretty annoying to use.
 Here are some of the many issues: